Introduction

 The Field section supports configuring the field of a mapping with an auto-completion of detected field names and types.

-- The option Warn when encountering a type mismatch enables logging of situations where a value during export does not match the type specified for the field mapping.
+- The option Warn when encountering a type mismatch enables logging of situations during export where a value does not match the type specified for the field mapping.

 - Both the mapping types Object Fields and Array Elements To Columns provide no further configuration options.

-- In addition to that, the relationship types Table, PK <- FK and Table, FK -> PK also allow to configure the name of their foreign key columns in SQL.
+- In addition to that, the relationship types Table, PK <- FK and Table, FK -> PK also allow you to configure the name of their foreign key columns in SQL.

 Running a Monitored Export